huaxr/Pyweby/README.md

 # Pyweby
-An awesome non-blocking web server achieved by python, create for surpassing Tornado and Django!
+An awesome non-blocking web server achieved by python3, create for surpassing Tornado and Django!

 ### Futures